YeomeoR/NASA-global-temp-change-1880-2021/readme.md

+### This is a project written using javascript and chartjs.

+### data has been taken from a NASA resource in the form of a .csv file.

+### the chart shows data collated from 1880 - 2020

 For working with csv files and pulling out the data to be used in a graph (for example):

 create an async function to getData()